KenYeoKP/KenYeoKP.github.io/about.md

 Software: IBM SPSS

 ### 💼 Professional Focus
-I seek to put my knowledge and experience in R, Python, SQL, and IBM SPSS to practical use, aiming to overcome business challenges and improve processes.
+I seek to put my knowledge and experience in R, Python, SQL, IBM SPSS and CRISP-DM to practical use, aiming to overcome business challenges and improve processes.
 I am an inquisitive and exploratory analyst with a keen interest in dissecting and exploring complex data to uncover meaningful stories.

 ### 🌱 Current Interests
 Analytics: Applying advanced analytical techniques to drive business insights.